Prepare for landing. Reykjanes Peninsula is Iceland's busiest runway and a major hub for transatlantic flights

 Shuttle buses connect Keflavik Airport with the city center of Reykjavík

 The Keflavik Airport is located about 30 miles outside the actual city center of Reykjavik, the capital.
 Shuttles depart for the center about 40 minutes after each flight arrives; you can also take public bus 55 to the city center.
-If you have a more generous budget, you can book a taxi, but expect to pay about €200.
+If you have a more generous budget, you can book a taxi but expect to pay about €200.
 Don’t worry - if you need to make some last-minute arrangements when you land, the airport offers unlimited free wifi, phone charging stations, an information desk, and a currency exchange booth.

 rich-text-image